A Column-Wise Update Algorithm for Sparse Stochastic Matrix Factorization: Abstract

 \section{Abstract}

 Nonnegative matrix factorization arises widely in machine learning and data analysis.
-In this paper, for a given factorization of rank $r$, we consider the sparse stochastic matrix factorization (SSMF) of decomposing a prescribed $m$-by-$n$ stochastic matrix $V$ into a product of an $m$-by-$r$ stochastic matrix $W$ and a sparse $r$-by-$n$ stochastic matrix $H$.
-With the prescribed sparsity level, we reformulate the SSMF as an unconstrained nonvonvex-nonsmooth minimization problem and introduce a row-wise update algorithm for solving the minimization problem.
-We show that the proposed algorithm converges globally and the generated sequence converges to a special critical point of the cost function, which is a global minimizer over the $W$-factor as a whole and is nearly a global minimizer over each row vector of the $H$-factor.
+In this paper, for a given factorization of rank $r$, we consider the sparse stochastic matrix factorization (SSMF) of decomposing a prescribed $m$-by-$n$ stochastic matrix $V$ into a product of an $m$-by-$r$ stochastic matrix $W$ and an $r$-by-$n$ stochastic matrix $H$, where both $W$ and $H$ are required to be sparse.
+With the prescribed sparsity level, we reformulate the SSMF as an unconstrained nonconvex-nonsmooth minimization problem and introduce a column-wise update algorithm for solving the minimization problem.
+We show that our algorithm converges globally.
+The main advantage of our algorithm is that the generated sequence converges to a special critical point of the cost function, which is nearly a global minimizer over each column vector of the $W$-factor and is a global minimizer over the $H$-factor as a whole if there is no sparsity requirement on $H$.
 Numerical experiments on both synthetic and real data sets are given to demonstrate the effectiveness of our proposed algorithm.

 Nonnegative matrix factorization, stochastic matrix factorization, sparsity, alternating minimization, proximal gradient method

 65K05, 90C06, 90C26